XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 IndicatorDescriptionEvaluation

-Fund securityClient assets fully segregated; no direct crypto custody needed in Canada.5/5
+Fund securityClient funds fully segregated, CIPF-protected for CA securities; no crypto or CFD custody in Canada4.5/5

 Regulatory compliance